appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 :::info Organization Management

-Whatever role a user is assigned in the root organisation, user has the same role in the **sub-organisations**.
-For example, someone who is a Manager in the root organisation is automatically assigned as Manager in the sub-organisations.
+Whatever role a user is assigned in the root organization, they will have the same role in the **sub-organizations**.
+For example, someone who is a Manager in the root organization is automatically assigned as a Manager in the sub-organizations.

-If you want to assign a role in a sub-organisation, please do so within the respective **sub-organisation**.
+If you want to assign a role in a sub-organization, please do so within the respective **sub-organization**.

 :::

 :::caution Organization Management Role Assignment

-The Manager role **cannot** assign itself and another user as **Owner** when assigning the role.
+The Manager role **cannot** assign itself and another user as **Owner** when assigning roles.

 :::